Resolution of Singularities of Arithmetical Threefolds II: Resolution of with monic expansions.

-Theorem \ref{contactmaxFIN} does not apply directly since maximal contact does not necessarily hold (proposition \ref{T**eclatementcourbe} below).
-We must check that its proof remains valid when using only those blowing ups of the first kind which are well behaved w.r.t. ${\cal C}$.
-Blowing ups along permissible curves ${\cal Y}$ of the first kind are used in:
+Theorem \ref{contactmaxFIN} does not apply directly since maximal contact does not necessarily hold.
+We must check that its proof remains valid when using only those blowing ups of the first kind which are well behaved w.r.t. ${\cal C}$ (Proposition \ref{T**eclatementcourbe} below).